ArjunCodess/astro-scope/docs/PRD.md

 ### **Phase 3: Analysis & Feature Engineering**

 **Goal:**
-Crunch numbers with NumPy and Pandas to generate meaningful metrics and risk scores.
+Crunch numbers with Pandas to generate meaningful metrics and risk scores.

 **What you do:**